Better Sex as You Age

 Tips for improving sex as you age

 Tips for Older Men – Advice for men about how to maintain and enjoy a healthy sex life in later years.
 (Mayo Clinic)

-Staying Sexual After Menopause – Offers detailed solutions for women.
+Strategies for Staying Sexual after Menopause – Offers detailed solutions for women.
 (National Women's Health Network)